taneli-salonen1/gtm-consent-configuration/readme.md

 ## Microsoft UET Consent Mode

-The tag now also supports Microsoft Consent Modes, which relies on a similar logic with the default consent and update consent commands.
+The tag now also supports Microsoft Consent Mode, which relies on a similar logic with the default consent and update consent commands.
 Microsoft Consent Mode can be enabled with one click in the tag settings.

 ![Enable Microsoft Consent Mode](uet_consent_mode.png)